leywon/pigeon/README.md

 For example programs, see the codes under the `examples` directory.

-There's a `CMakeLists.txt` under the examples folder, to build all examples, navigate to the `examples` folder, and execute the following commands after install the software:
+There's a `CMakeLists.txt` under the examples folder, to build all examples, navigate to the root folder of this repository, and execute the following commands:

 ```
 $ mkdir build
 $ cd build
-$ cmake ..
+$ cmake .. -DCMAKE_BUILD_TYPE=Debug
-$ make
+$ make -j6
 ```
 >Finally, I hope you enjoy coding, and through this effort, to bring benefit for the humankind.
 ```
 W. L.
 22 Feb 2022, Auckland
+Revised on 17 Feb 2023, Auckland
 ```